yuler/rails-starter/README.md

 - Uses PostgreSQL instead of the default SQLite database
 - Uses `jsbundling-rails`, `cssbundling-rails`, and Bun for frontend asset bundling
+- Defaults to using `sqlite` as the database system, but you can easily switch to `postgres` by following the [Postgres setup guide](./docs/postgres.md).
 - Includes authentication system via `rails generate authentication`
 - Includes api controllers with JWT authentication
 - Built-in [Accounts & Teams](./docs/accounts.md) system